santex/active-memory-front/README.md

   Sorry for this poor Documentation it will grow accordingly to the state of the project, currently all efforts go into securing the cornerstones required to change the way we accessing data, and the way data is stored itself.
-  I understand by refference that it is almost impossible to understand what this project is about so i have to default to this silly anecdode of the rat in the mase, searching the exit and the eagle which flys above.
+  I understand by reference that it is almost impossible to understand what this project is about so i have to default to this silly anecdote of the rat in the mase, searching the exit and the eagle which fly s above.
-  You also could describe it as an extream form of the semantic web which might be the beginning of this development.
+  You also could describe it as an extreme form of the semantic web which might be the beginning of this development.